cricolfe/Automatic-Image-Labelling/README.md

 Parameter WaitTime is waiting time between images.
 Set it to 10 and algorithm run with all images.

 ![Results](documentation/results.png)

+In the *~/results* folder, all combined images will appear.
+Also, the file with all features extracted from images *(allData.csv)* and .xml files with the same name of images with information of object ROI and the class that object belongs to.
+Furtherore, .png images with masks if they are necessary for mask detection.
+If you want to revise detected ROI you can open with any label editing program such as LabelImg for example.

 ## Documentation